madiha-cyber/StoreAdora/README.md

 # StoreAdora
-## Project Proposal

-### Overview
+## Overview

-A visual platform for users where they can post creative makeup looks and also check various makeup looks posted by other influencers.
+StoreAdora, a visual platform,  enables users to learn and share different makeup looks.
+Users can browse through many looks created by the influencers.
+Along with that, they can see what products were used in those looks and where to buy them.

+This web application is a fully functional web application which allows user to register, login/logout, create new posts, add new products, manage favorites, edit profile, search and much more.

+When you open the web application you are presented with top looks created by the influencers.
+You can then continue browsing through the website as an anonymous user, or you can sign-up/login to get an enhanced experience.
+When you are logged in you get much more options such as the ability to create a new look, add looks to your favorites, add new products, and comment on posts.

-### Technologies required (besides typical Hackbright tech stack)
+## Technologies required (besides typical Hackbright tech stack)
 - Python
 - Jinga
 - PostgresSQL
 - HTML
 - Javascript
-- Ajax
+- AJAX
 - Bootstrap

-### Data
+## Data
 - User email, password, name
 - User's insta_handle & bio
 - Product tile, description and website link